 The next conferences have been planned as follows.

 Requests for hosting this event should be presented at the next conference.
-Also you may contact Proofessor John W. Neuberger (email@example.com).
+Also you may contact Professor John W. Neuberger (firstname.lastname@example.org).

 The original hosts of the meeting were the University of Texas at Austin and Texas A&M University.
 As more universities expressed their desire to host the Texas PDE conference, a rotation principle was established.
 This rotation rule serves as a guide to scheduling the meeting, although the organizing committee can depart from that schedule to accommodate preferences of organizers and attendants.
 In an attempt to keep a record of the conferences, we have compiled titles of talks and names of speakers from previous years.
 So far, we have the following list.